bemxio/toyoyo/README.md

 it's in alpha stage now, but it's enough to set variables and print them!

 ## usage
-type in code to `script.tyy` and then run `python toyoyo.py` in your terminal.
-(gonna add a CLI argument for specifying the script path soon)
+make a `.tyy` file, put all the code in and run `python toyoyo.tyy <path>`. if you are working on a pull request, you can use `-d` to have a view of current tokens proccessed.

 ## examples
 a classic "Hello world!" script: